IuliiaKonovalova/madlib_with_python/README.md

 ## Testing

 The program was tested constantly during its development process.
-Other users also tested it in order to spot possible grammatical mistakes that code may present.
+Other users also tested it in order to spot possible grammatical mistakes that the code may present.

 ### Validators